bielern/svelte-patent-cockpit/article/ARTICLE.md

 The `export let data` defines the data that is being returned by the server side `load` function (see below) and contains the patents array (or the "Portfolio").
-We then loop over each patent and show it with a card with the name.
+We then loop over each patent and show it in a card with its name.
-The name can be updated or we can delete it.
+The name can be updated or we can delete the whole patent.
 At the end of the list, there is a form to add a new patent.
 The `formaction` field (on the button) or `action` field (on the form) are used to trigger the correct action on the server.